-When not getting enough sleep, you are more likely to crave high-fat, high-sugar foods the next day.
-Moreover, eating a high-fat diet further impacts your sleep, and leads to fragmented sleep.
+When not getting enough sleep, one is more likely to crave high-fat, high-sugar foods the next day.
+Moreover, eating a high-fat diet further impacts sleep, and leads to fragmented sleep.
 In fact, an animal study revealed that eating fatty foods may lead to disrupted sleep and excessive daytime sleepiness 4 .

 What are the best foods for sleep?

 Certain foods, that include proteins, contain an amino acid called tryptophan that causes sleepiness.
-Carbohydrates make tryptophan more available to the brain, which is why carbohydrate-heavy meals can make you drowsy.
+Carbohydrates make tryptophan more available to the brain, which is why carbohydrate-heavy meals can make people feel drowsy.
 Therefore, eating food that contains both a carbohydrate and protein is the best bedtime snack.
-Here is a partial list of food that is good for your sleep:
+Here is a partial list of food that is good for sleep:

 Walnuts are a good source of tryptophan and almonds are rich in magnesium, a mineral needed for quality sleep.
 A study found that when the body’s magnesium levels are too low, it is harder to stay asleep 7 .